 As we move further into digital transformation, businesses are realizing that this world no longer belongs to marketers, but to consumers—the people who choose what to click on and what to ignore, with the ability to actively avoid advertisements they don’t want to see.
 While this complicates the strategy marketers use to cultivate interest, there’s still great potential in consumer-focused lead generation ideas.

 The search query for “lead generation ideas” will return millions of results, and while many contain helpful pieces of information, there’s an equal amount with outdated methods that simply don’t work anymore.
 So, we’ve filtered through the noise and isolated the lead generation ideas for both B2B and B2C that have been proven to drive results and increase leads.

-With the exponentially increasing popularity of digital media channels such as social media, blogs and video platforms like YouTube, traditional lead generation methods like cold calling are becoming a thing of the past.
-B2B and B2C businesses have more opportunity to drive leads and increase sales now than they ever have before.
+With the exponentially increasing popularity of digital media channels, traditional lead generation is becoming a thing of the past—creating more opportunity for B2B and B2C businesses to drive leads and increase sales now than ever before.

 B2B Lead Generation Ideas